Siege of Eshowe: Relief

-On 3 April, the relief column entered Eshowe, led by the pipers of the 91st Highlanders.
+On 3 April, the relief column entered Eshowe, led by pipers of the 91st Highlanders.
 The two-month siege had been lifted.
 Chelmsford concluded that Eshowe did not need to be retained, and the laboriously constructed defences were demolished.
-Bivouacking on the first night after their departure from it on 6 April, Pearson's men could see that the Zulus had set Eshowe alight.
+Bivouacking on the first night after their departure from it on 6 April, Pearson's men could see that the Zulus had set the Eshowe encampment ablaze.